 \section{Conclusions}

-This paper presents \HSCA, a novel distributed approach for efficiently solving large arrow-head structured \LPs.
-It is based on the efficient distributed factorization of the \KKT system of an \IPM.
-Our approach exploits our models' primal-dual block-angular problem structure to distribute and parallelize the underlying linear algebra.
-Extending the original \PIPS implementation, we applied a multi-level Schur complement decomposition to deal with problems with up to one million linking constraints.
+This paper presents \HSCA, a novel distributed approach for efficiently solving large arrowhead structured \LPs.
+It builds on an efficient distributed factorization of the \KKT systems arising in \IPMs.
+The approach exploits the primal–dual block-angular structure of our models to distribute and parallelize the underlying linear algebra.
+Extending the original \PIPS implementation, we applied a multi-level Schur complement decomposition to deal with problems with up to 1.7 million linking constraints.
 We showed the limits of our approach and discussed scenarios in which either implementation outperforms the other.
 While \HSCA often outperforms commercial solvers and the original \PIPS, its performance is heavily problem-dependent.
-In this, \HSCA behaves complementary to the original \PIPS and should be considered an alternative when solving large-scale arrowhead \LPs.
+In this respect, \HSCA complements the original \PIPS and should be considered an alternative when solving large-scale arrowhead \LPs.
 Good scalability is the key feature that gives \PIPS and its hierarchical extension an edge over other commercial optimization software.
-As demonstrated, most commercial software does not scale well with additional threads and cores.
-With increasingly more affordable and efficient hardware, scalable numerical algorithms are bound to outperform and replace traditional solution methods, even if they have a higher total computational cost.
+As demonstrated, most commercial software packages do not scale well with additional threads and cores.
+As parallel hardware becomes increasingly affordable and efficient, scalable numerical algorithms are likely to outperform and eventually replace traditional solution methods, even when their total computational cost is higher.